JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 Paragraph 352 of the planning committee report explains that _"The Mayor’s Affordable Housing and Viability SPG provides specific guidance on Build to Rent developments recognising that they differ from the traditional build for sale model.
 It supports Discount Market Rent (DMR) as the affordable housing offer with a preference for such homes to be let at London Living Rent levels.."_

 Planning policy governing BTR schemes is currently still 'emerging'.
-According to Southwark's draft NSP at the time of the planning application, the tenure mix requirement for a BTR scheme had a lower requirement for social rented accommodation 34%.
-This draft policy requirement of 34% has since been increased to 43% in the latest draft of the NSP.
-The draft NSP requires a significantly greater proportion of social rented tenure (70%) for BTS schemes.
-The existing 2012 E&C SPD requires 50%.
+According to Southwark's draft NSP at the time of the planning application, the tenure mix requirement for a BTR scheme had a lower requirement for social rented accommodation 12% (34% of 35%).
+This draft policy requirement of 34% has since been increased to 43% in the latest draft of the NSP (15% of total).
+The draft NSP requires a significantly greater proportion (25%) social rented tenure (70% of 35%) for BTS schemes.
+The existing 2012 E&C SPD requires 17.5% (50% of 35%).

 On xxth April 2018, nearly 18 months since the planning application was submitted and only eight? weeks before it went before the planning committee, the developer applied for a revision to the application enabling it the option to build a BTS instead of a BTR scheme on the West Site.